teknosysGit/CERTUS-GYGER-DOCS/docs/en/products/certus-flex/certus_controls.md

 #### Logon as a Windows User

-When you log on as a Windows user, the user name and password of the current PC account is used to log on to CERTUS CONTROL.
+When you log on as a Windows user, the user name and password of the current PC account is used to log on to {{ variables.product.software.name.en }}.
 This helps the user log on faster.

 !!! note
     As the user has already been authenticated by logging on to Windows, no {{ variables.product.software.name.en }} logon is required.